-Many people who figured out how to navigate the chaos and practice the art of living well did so on their second, third, or even fourth strategy.
+For those who leverage their mind, body, and spirit to navigate the chaos they did so on their second, third, or even fourth strategy.
 They continued to learn and improve their mind.
 These people demonstrated by example that there is no limit to the number of times you can try something to figure out how to translate your dream into reality.
 Begin again and have the courage to start over and join the chorus of others who serve as examples.
 Three such examples are:

 As Eric Roth wrote for the screenplay of the film The Curious Case of Benjamin Button: “For what it is worth: it is never too late or, in my case, too early to be whoever you want to be.
 There is no time limit, stop whenever you want.
 You can change or stay the same, there are no rules to this thing.
 We can make the best or the worst of it.
 I hope you make the best of it.
 And I hope you see things that startle you.
 I hope you feel things you never felt before.
 I hope you meet people with a different point of view.
 I hope you live a life you are proud of.
 If you find that you are not, I hope you have the courage to start all over again.”